almende/virtualOfficeManager/README.md

 `./install.sh`

 # Front end
 Written in React.
 Currently is a shell that focuses on show-and-tell calendar entries.
-To run, go to the `frontend` directory and and installs all the packages in package.json by executing:
+To run, go to the `frontend` directory and and install all the packages in package.json by executing:

 `npm install`